Mountain Flying Part 2

 Heads up near or above abrupt changes of terrain such as cliffs or rugged areas.
 Dangerous turbulence can be expected, especially with high winds.

 Try to avoid flying up the middle of a canyon.
-It’s better to fly along one side or the other (preferably the downwind side) at sufficient altitude to be in a better position to execute a 180-degree turn.
+It is better to fly along one side or the other (preferably the downwind side) at sufficient altitude to be in a better position to execute a 180-degree turn.
 Allowing sufficient altitude for a descending 180-degree turn along with a turn into the wind (if possible) decreases actual turn radius across the ground.
 Use extra caution when mountain tops are obscured.
-Many accidents occur as a result of pilots turning up the wrong drainage, ending sadly in a box canyon.
-Monitor GPS (global positioning system) closely.
+Many accidents occur as a result of pilots turning up the wrong drainage, ending in a box canyon.
+Monitor GPS closely.

 Incident Management Situation Report (IMSR)